 - Admission to the Museum is free all day from 10 am – 4 pm

-Éléonore will share her expertise with participants who will watch her short animated film, My Yiddish Papi and transform Holocaust survivor testimony into illustration.
+Éléonore will share her expertise with participants who will watch her short animated film and transform Fishel’s testimony into illustration.

 Who is the illustrator, Éléonore Goldberg?